 Since two or more agents are often necessary to reach the target of 140 mm Hg, caution should be exercised when lowering diastolic blood pressure to less than 55 mm Hg.w2

-Lifestyle changes are also beneficial in controlling blood pressure in elderly patients.
 Restricting salt intake to 80 mmol daily reduces systolic blood pressure by 4.3 mm Hg and diastolic blood pressure by 2 mm Hg.

-And a combination of weight loss and salt restriction reduces blood pressure more than either strategy by itself and decreases the need for antihypertensive treatment.w3
+A combination of weight loss and salt restriction reduces blood pressure more than either strategy by itself and decreases the need for antihypertensive treatment.w3

 Isolated systolic hypertension remains the most common form of hypertension and the most difficult to treat.
 Substantial evidence supports the value of treating isolated systolic hypertension, and we must better inform doctors and the public about its consequences.